-Data Tracking in Dead by Daylight Marketing
+Data tracking in Dead by Daylight Marketing

-Starting with 4.7.0 update, Behaviour Interactive and Dead by Daylight will implement marketing attribution software to help us better understand the effectiveness of our advertising.
+Starting with the 4.7.0 update, Behaviour Interactive and Dead by Daylight will implement marketing attribution software to help us better understand the effectiveness of our advertising.

 We understand that player privacy is a topic near and dear to the hearts of gamers – and rightfully so.
 For that reason, we wanted to take the time to shed some light on what this means for new and existing players moving forward, what kind of data is collected, and exactly how it will and won’t be used.